sunsided/CarND-LaneLines-P1/README.md

 ## Shortcomings of the approach

-This processing pipeline only addresses single images, i.e. does not take into account temporal and spatiotemporal correlations, and is engineered against a set of daylight images only.
+This processing pipeline only addresses single images, i.e. does not take into account temporal and spatiotemporal correlations, and is engineered against a set of daylight images only that taken with a specific camera.
 In order to test the validity of the approach, night images would have to be evaluated as well.
+The parameters selected for this project are also implicitly related to the extrinsic and intrinsic camera parameters.
+Especially the angle filtering, i.e. the part that discards unreasonable line angles, is influenced by the camera's field of view.
+The image is also assumed to be undistorted, as otherwise straight (pysical) lines might not even be detected to begin with.

 Since the images are processed separately from each other even during processing of a video stream, massive jitter can occur due to the stochastic nature of the probabilistic Hough transform, noise, and changing lighting and contrast conditions.
 To accomodate, a low-level filter was added to the video processing part that effectively suppresses jumps between frames.
 This does come at its own cost, but seems to do reasonably well for the given test videos.
+As far as tracking is concerned (rather than detection), it must be noted that the algorithm requires a clear view at the lane lines in order to "known" them in the first place.
+Since no state is kept between frames (except for the low-pass filter), missing or occluded lane lines result in loss of tracking.

-While processing the challenge video, it was found that the "lightness" of the yellow lane lines is similar to that of the surrounding concrete in some situations.
-This led to the addition of a separate mask attentive to yellow features only, after which the challenge was easy to tackle.
+While processing the challenge video, it was found that the HSV value ("brightness") of the yellow lane lines is similar to that of the surrounding concrete in some situations.
+This led to the use of HSL color space and the addition of a separate mask attentive to yellow features only, after which the challenge was easy to tackle.
 This does show the vulnerability of the whole approach quite well:  Taking simple assumptions about the scenario may lead to unforeseeable failures when the implementation meets new environments.
-Since neither a measure for the accuracy of the algorithm nor ground truth information exist (as far as this project is concerned), an accurate measure of the algorithm's quality is impossible.
+Since neither a measure for the accuracy of the algorithm nor ground truth information exist (as far as this project is concerned), an accuratemeasure of the algorithm's quality is impossible.